bnediction/reprogramming-with-bonesis/paper.md

 Evaluating the scalability of P2 and P4 would require defining initial configurations which are meaningful for the different models, which are not available in the selected benchmark.
 Nevertheless, because the source constraint does not change the complexity classes, we can conjecture that their scalability should be comparable to P1 and P3 respectively.
 Moreover, having benchmarks at larger scale would be insightful, but none of them are available to the best of our knowledge.
 It should be noted *BoNesis* has been applied to do BN synthesis for models with 1,000 nodes <cite data-citep="bn-synthesis-ICTAI19">(<a href="https://doi.org/10.1109/ICTAI.2019.00014">Chevalier et al., 2019</a>)</cite>, suggesting a potential applicability of *BoNesis* for the reprogramming of large BNs.

-+++

 As stressed in the introduction, there exists only tools addressing P1 to compare with.
 The experiments of <cite data-citet="Moon22"><a href="https://doi.org/10.1016/j.ejor.2021.10.019">Moon et al. (2022a)</a></cite> show that their bilevel integer programming-based method systematically outperforms the ASP implementation of pyActoNet <cite data-citep="Biane2018">(<a href="https://doi.org/10.1109/TCBB.2018.2889102">Biane et al., 2018</a>)</cite>.
-On the same benchmark, *BoNesis* performed either similarly or in shorter time, except that it is limited to locally monotone BNs only.
+On the same benchmark, *BoNesis* performed either similarly or in shorter time, albeit limited to locally-monotone BNs only.

 +++